bjornmeansbear/WhatDoesSustainableGDLookLike/lecture.md

 [SE Posters]

 So, That's where I started with my "sustainable designing" -- it was 2006 and 2007 and I was 1. using my visual form giving skills to try and make messages more "beautiful" and "digestable"; and 2. doing process/paper research to pick the "least bad" options for physical object output.

+This was more or less in alignment with "best practices" of Graphic Designing -- you pick the right materials, and otherwise, everything stays the same.

+[MICA]

+## Grad School

+At some point, that started to frustrate me; and I thought that maybe a graduate school experience would let me explore this in more ways.
+I ended up here at MICA, and while the program itself didn't have a focus on sustainability it was focused on the idea that a designer might do more than merely put a superficial gloss on other people's content...

+I did a lot of different kinds of work -- web, print, more conceptual exercises.

+[what can I show?]

+A lot of my work dealt with systems, with using simple programming to help generate or sketch solutions, to reducing inputs but maximizing outputs...
+And then other things directly dealt with sustainability.
+At first these things stayed in the superficial category -- either directly being about visualizing sustainability concepts

+[posters for triple bottom line understanding?]

+Or experimenting with how to make visuals that somehow through their aesthetics were "more sustgainable"

+[Greenest green]

+[Sustainable Icon Set]

+And via those projects I came to actually phrase the question: what does sustainable deisgn look like?

+## What does sustainable graphic design look like?

+Posing this question to myself, I came up with sort of 4 main answers:
+1. It looks the same
+   meaning that aesthetics aren't really important, its just that you make it with the right materials and the right ideals.
+2. It looks "eco friendly"
+   meaning that it fully embraces its environmentalist connections and you don't hide whatever material or process restrictions are required for maximum eco/society friendliness
+3. It looks progressive/futuristic
+   these ideas are about changing everything and looking to a utopian future; the designs aesthetics should somehow reflect this?
+4. It does not exist.
+   meaning initially that there really just isn't such a thing as sustainable designing … and that this was a futile exercise

+So, I had made work that attempted to live in these first three areas. for sure.

+[cardboard table?]

+But that 4th option stuck with me.
+Sustainable Graphic Design does not exist.
+What if instead of seeing this as a negative, a hopeless sort of view, I instead took it as a prompt? a conceptual challenge?

+So instead I started thinking about "sustainable graphic design does not exist" more as a call to action -- how can we bring things together to have them communicate a specific message; but then have all the parts go back to whatever they were before???

+[Zine images]

+I first tried using some old zines we had made way to many of as substrate for new work -- as a way into this idea.

+And then I arrived on this other idea...

+I had been trying to visualize the interconnections between the books and essays and such I had been using in my research.
+Upon presenting this in critiques I was told that it was boring and sort of intellectually interesting but not useful or visually worthwhile.
+Not willing to let it go, I decided to prove the critic wrong and kept working on how to make the idea useful.

+This led me to do more writing and more cataloging and organzing of the objects of my research...

+I ended up writing this sort of manifesto; and then created this sculpture as poster...

+[Sustainabilitist Principles]